-2.1 The site is situated on the edge of the village of Hogsthorpe which is defined as a large village in the East Lindsey Local Plan.
-It is also within Flood Zone 3 - High Risk with a hazard rating of Danger to Most.
+2.1 The site which is situated on the edge of the village of Hogsthorpe (which is defined as a large village in the East Lindsey Local Plan) benefits from an extant planning permission for the erection of 10 dwellings and a separate permission (N/084/00126/23) for varied house types to four of those dwellings.
+That larger permission has been commenced through implementation of various groundworks.
+The site lies within Flood Zone 3 - High Risk with a hazard rating of Danger to Most.
 Skegness Road is the south of the site and provides access.
-To the west of the site is a small estate of dwellings.
+To the west of the site is a small estate of dwellings, buffered from the site boundary by a drainage ditch.
 To the north and east are fields.
 The site comprises of the applicant's house to the northeast corner.
 To the south of this is a grassed area with a small pond.
 The access road through the site separates these areas from the former engineering business which was to the eastern half but the building has been removed and a start made on the development which comprises of ground works for the road and drainage.

-3.0 DESCRIPTION OF THE PROPOSAL
+3.0 PROPOSED DEVELOPMENT

-3.1 This is a section 73 application which effectively seeks to vary condition no. 1 (approved plans) as imposed on the reserved matters approval N/084/00438/19 granted.
-That approval was for the erection of 10 no. houses in total and followed the grant of outline planning permission N/084/00876/15 on 11th September, 2015 and subsequent s.73 permissions to vary conditions (the most recent being 0242/17).
-The approved development provided for siting of a single dwelling to the east of the access road with the remaining units sited to the west.
+3.1 This is a section 73 application seeking to vary condition 2 imposed on planning permission N/084/00126/23 which as noted above, effectively secured varied house designs for four of the dwellings permitted under an earlier outline permission and associated reserved matters approval.
+Plots 1 and 2 of that larger scheme were effectively amended to two detached houses and Plots 7 and 8 were amended to two detached houses each with integral garages.
+The larger approved development provided for siting of a single dwelling to the east of the access road with the remaining units (including the 4 approved under 0126/23) sited to the west.
 Those dwellings (other than three to the south of the site, which were to front onto the A52) were proposed to front onto the internal access road, with their rear elevation facing across a drainage ditch which formed the site boundary, to the rear of dwellings on St Mary's Close.
 A 5m maintenance strip between the rear of the proposed dwellings and the ditch was approved as part of the layout.